-- 1. The Program Administrators should put together the advisory groups and implement the program design and selection process consistent with D.05-01-055 and in the spirit of the collaborative approach they discuss in their filings.
+- 1. The Program Administrators should put together the advisory groups and implement the program design and selection process consistent with D.05-01-055 and D.07-10-032 and in the spirit of the collaborative approach they discuss in their filings.
+For 2009 and beyond, the Public Advisory Group (PAG) is eliminated while the Peer Review Group (PRG) is retained.
+Per D.07-10-032, the advisory function formerly performed by the PAG will be subsumed in the statewide strategic planning activity.
 These advisory groups should serve to: (1) promote transparency in the Program Administrator's decision-making process; (2) provide a forum to obtain valuable technical expertise from stakeholders and non-market participants; (3) encourage collaboration among stakeholders and (4) create an additional venue for public participation.
-The advisory groups will provide advice and feedback to the IOUs and provide annual information to the Commission, but will not have any independent decision-making or contracting authority. - 2.
+The advisory groups will provide advice and feedback to the IOUs and provide information to the Commission, but will not have any independent decision-making or contracting authority. - 2.
 As discussed in D.05-01-055, members of the PAGs should be drawn from the energy efficiency expertise of both market and non-market participants across the full spectrum of program areas and strategies.
-One purpose of the PAGs is to provide guidance to the IOUs regarding region-specific customer and program needs, and provide a forum for input and collaboration with the local interests and stakeholders served by the programs.
+One purpose of the

+PAGs is to provide guidance to the IOUs regarding region-specific customer and program needs, and provide a forum for input and collaboration with the local interests and stakeholders served by the programs.
 However, the PAGs must not focus exclusively on region-specific needs.
 The IOUs and their PAGs should also address statewide programs and consistency issues, bringing in national expertise as appropriate to consider these issues.
 For the purpose, the IOUs should form a subgroup of their PAG members who will closely collaborate and coordinate on statewide marketing and outreach, support for building codes and standards, education and training and other activities that secure both short- and long-term energy savings and peak demand reductions by providing a consistent and recognizable program presence throughout the state.
 In addition, the PAGs and IOUs should collaborate on statewide program designs and implementation strategies that increasingly integrate energy efficiency with demand response and distributed generation offerings to end-users.
+For 2009 and beyond, the Public Advisory Group (PAG) is eliminated while the Peer Review Group (PRG) is retained.
+Per D.07-10-032, the advisory function formerly performed by the PAG will be subsumed in the statewide strategic planning activity.